SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Cost: Free

 To get to the pedestrian walkway on the bridge, follow the waterfront trail.
-You'll walk on a walkway that takes you under the bridge (actually it's a walkway attached to the underside of the bridge).
+You'll walk on a walkway that takes you under the bridge (actually, it's a walkway attached to the underside of the bridge).
 It takes just a few minutes to reach the pedestrian walkway from the Golden Gate Bridge parking lot.

 Cost: Free

-The reason I love this one is that is has a LOT of parking.
+The reason I love this one is that it has a LOT of parking.
 It's shared with the Bay Area Discovery Center, but you can almost always find a spot.
 Plus, since it's at water level, you'll get a unique view of the bridge from below.

 The lot is free and easy to find.
-Make sure to check the signs before you park as some are reserved for the nearby marina (not very many, but double check just in case).
+Make sure to check the signs before you park, as some are reserved for the nearby marina (not very many, but double-check just in case).

-This Golden Gate Bridge parking lot on the northern side is about a mile walk to the walkway with some uphill to get there.
-I love the experience of this walk though because along the way, you get so many interesting looks at his fantastic bridge.
+This Golden Gate Bridge parking lot on the northern side is about a mile walk to the walkway, with some uphill to get there.
+I love the experience of this walk, though, because along the way, you get so many interesting looks at his fantastic bridge.

-To find this one, plug in "557 McReynolds Road, Sausalito" or "Bay Area Discovery Center, Sausalito" and it will take you right there.
+To find this one, plug in "557 McReynolds Road, Sausalito" or "Bay Area Discovery Center, Sausalito," and it will take you right there.

 Cost: Yes, in 15-minute increments

 On most Golden Gate Bridge parking lot lists, you'll most likely see this one as number 1.
 It's the closest one to the Welcome Center and one of the most popular.
-However, it's really small (only 25 spots) and used by buses that drop people off at the bridge, so I don't like recommending it for most visitors.
+However, it's really small (only 37 spots) and used by buses that drop people off at the bridge, so I don't like recommending it for most visitors.

 They will also close it during other busy times of the year, so you can't rely on this one being open when you arrive.

 This is an interesting one as it's only open on the weekends.
 It's the lot that the employees use during the week, but (at times) they do allow people to park here on the weekends.
-I also don't recommend this one as much as those on the top list due to the restrictions during the week.
-You will also find two lots within a half mile of this one that are free and not as busy.

-To find this one, add "Battery Cranston Rd Parking" into your GPS or phone and it will take you directly to this lot.
+To find this one, add "Battery Cranston Rd Parking" into your GPS or phone, and it will take you directly to this lot.

 Cost: Free